dennissxz/data-science-handbook/11-math/52-non-linear-programming.md

 (rayleigh-quotient)=
 ## Rayleigh Quotients

-Consider the following constrained optimization:
+Consider the following constrained optimization where $\boldsymbol{A}$ is a real symmetric matrix:

 $$\begin{aligned}
 \max_{\boldsymbol{x}} && \boldsymbol{x} ^{\top} \boldsymbol{A} \boldsymbol{x}  & \\